Summary of the Beaver Wars in Colonial America

 Native American Indian Tribes and Trade with Europeans

 At the time, the Iroquois Confederation was made up of the Five Nations, five tribes that were located in the area around the St. Lawrence River basin.
-Those tribes were the Mohawk, Oneida, Onandaga, Cayuga, and Seneca.
+Those tribes were the Mohawk, Oneida, Onondaga, Cayuga, and Seneca.

 For decades, the Iroquois traded animal pelts to the Dutch and English for many goods, including tools and blankets that simplified their lives.
 Beaver pelts were important to the trade with the Europeans because they were vital to the production of hats for the wealthy in Europe.